Documentation — 01

 Find it again

-Saves land in your library and appear under All until you tag them with a collection.
+Saves land in your library and appear under All until you assign them to a collection.
 Click the Shelf icon in the toolbar.
 The popup opens with your most recent saves at the top.
-The chip row across the top filters by kind — All, Reading, Video, Podcast — and by collection once you have more than one.
+The chip row across the top is the collection picker — an All pill plus one chip per top-level collection you’ve created.
+Tap a chip and the list narrows to items in that collection; tap deeper to drill into sub-collections, and use the breadcrumb arrow to step back up.

 The popup is the quickest way to triage.
 The longer interface is the full Options page: right-click the toolbar icon and choose Options, or open chrome://extensions and click Details → Extension options on Shelf.
 That page shows the entire library, the destinations panel, collections management, the import tool, and (when Pro is active) Smart Rules and Library Tools.